danacreta/localk8s/README.md

    It can contain a `deployment.yml` file.
 In this case we will use this file for deployment of this app - Not yet fully tested
    It can also contain a Dockerfile for creating the image to be used in container.
 It is not yet finalized this feature - we will need subfolders with Dockerfile for each container.
 In case the image/s setted in config are not available at the run time, we try to build the image using these Dockerfiles.

+### How it works
+- Creating a deployment
+   - check the cluster status.
+If everything is fine we try to deploy.
+   - check namespace (config: env.namespace) exists.
+Otherwise we create it
+   - for each item in config: deploys list we to deploy an app
+      -

 ## Variables Description
 |                	| Variable   	| Choises/Defaults        	| Mandatory 	| Description                                               	|